What Is A Bipolar Narcissist: Can You Have Both Bipolar Disorder and Narcissistic Personality Disorder?

 • Impulsive decision-making, such as risky spending or sexual behaviors

-With certain bipolar disorders, symptoms of mania and hypomanic episodesmay be followed by symptoms of depression or major depressive symptoms.
-Typically, these depressive periods include symptoms that can impact a person's day-to-day life.
+With certain bipolar disorders, symptoms of mania and hypomanic episodes may be followed by symptoms of depression or major depressive symptoms.
+Typically, when people with bipolar disorder experience these depressive periods, it can impact their day-to-day life.
 This could look like noticeable difficulty at work, school, or within social situations and relationships.

 Symptoms of a depressive period in bipolar disorder and narcissistic personality disorder